Taher-Mohamed-Ahmed-Saad/SOLID-Principles/2. The Open-Closed Principle (OCP)/README.md

 This principle can be applied using abstract classes or interfaces.

-## Example that shows ocp violation
+## Example that shows OCP violation

 Assume that we have class InvoicePersistence and we need to add the functionality to save to DB not only file.